 calculation, similar to what is being done by several other states.
 If a

 case has not been reported as a death, and it is more than 30 days past

 the date of their first positive test (or onset of symptoms) then an

 individual is considered recovered.

-LIVE daily briefings from the PA Department of Health: pacast.com/live/doh or www.governor.pa.gov/live/ or watch on Facebook or Español: pacast.com/live/es
+Watch LIVE briefings from the PA Department of Health:pacast.com/live/dohwww.governor.pa.gov/live/watch on Facebook or Español:

 Stem the tide of the opioid epidemic